Here's the latest done deals and rumours in League Two's transfer window for 11th Jan 2024

 Here are the latest rumours and done deals, as of 11th January 2024.

-Bradford City goalkeeper Harry Lewis is reportedly expected to join Carlisle United for an undisclosed fee.
+Bradford City goalkeeper Harry Lewis has joined Carlisle United for an undisclosed fee.
 The stopper has been a regular fixture between the sticks since joining the Bantams from Southampton in 2022.
-(Yorkshire Post) Photo: George Wood
+(BBC) Photo: George Wood

 Grimsby Town are poised to snap up Hull City midfielder Harry Wood on a loan deal, according to the BBC.
 Photo: Jacques Feeney